 6. There's plenty to keep you entertained

-A UNESCO City of Music with a legendary music scene and one of the world’s busiest concert venue (The SSE Hydro).
+A UNESCO City of Music with a legendary music scene and one of the world’s busiest concert venues (The SSE Hydro).
 An annual calendar of events featuring world class cultural and sporting highlights from piping to athletics and everything in between.
 A creative and cultural hub, home to all of Scotland’s national performing arts organisations including Scottish Ballet and the National Theatre of Scotland.
 Independent art house films, basement comedy clubs, glitzy casinos or underground club nights – Glasgow has it covered.

 "It's the city's unrivalled music scene that really embodies Glasgow's energy and swagger."